sympy/scipy-2016-tutorial/source/tutorial.rst

 Mathematical problem solving with SymPy
 =======================================

-Knowing the basics of SymPy lets now solve several mathematical problems with it.
+Knowing the basics of SymPy, let's now solve several mathematical problems with it.
 The level of difficulty of examples in this section varies from simple symbolic manipulation to theorem proving in algebraic geometry.